Air Conditioner Repair Checklist

 - Air conditioning moving through the ducts isn’t as chilled as it should be.

 - You’re hearing whistling or bubbling noises when cooling is on.

 - Your evaporator coil is frosted as a result of having difficulty handling heat.

 Worried your unit is seeping refrigerant?
 You need a qualified heating and cooling service professional to repair the leak and refill the correct level of refrigerant in your equipment.
 Reach us at 515-344-3579 for support.

 3. AC Not Blowing Enough Air

-When it feels like you’re not getting enough cold air, there’s usually a blockage or separation somewhere in your AC equipment.
+When it feels like you’re not getting enough cold air, there’s likely a blockage or separation somewhere in your AC unit.

 - The initial step is examining your air filter.
-Replace it if it’s dirty.
+Replace it if it’s dusty.

-- If you’re still not getting sufficient chilled air, you should have your duct system examined by a professional like Heartland Heating & Cooling.
-Your ductwork could need to be serviced or hooked up again in tricky locations like your attic, basement or crawl space.
+- If you’re still not getting sufficient chilly air, you should have your duct system checked by a professional like Heartland Heating & Cooling.
+Your ductwork might need to be fixed or hooked up again in tricky spots like your attic, basement or crawl space.